Naturalclar/bunshin/README.md

 # Bunshin

 A simple CLI tool to send messages to Slack channels as yourself.
+(Now in TypeScript!)

 ## Installation